theharveyz/cms/intl.en-US/Product Introduction/Overview.md

 The alarm overview provides alarm statistics, including the total number of alarms for the past seven days, the number of currently triggered alarm rules, the number of alarm rules with insufficient data, and the alarm SMS usage for the current month.

-You can view more information by clicking on the number of alarms or alarm rules.
+You can view more information by clicking the number of alarms or alarm rules.

 ## Event overview {#section_t4b_gv4_tdb .section}